-The desert environment influenced the architectural choices of the renowned Donald Wexler.
-The use of steel was more a practical choice than anything else.
-He had built a house out of wood in 1955 and quickly realized it wasn’t the best material to use for the desert conditions.
-His efforts to simply find a better material led to a decision that made its mark on midcentury modern architecture.
+The desert environment shaped the architecture career of the renowned Donald Wexler— after building a house out of wood in 1955, he quickly realized it wasn’t the best material to use for the desert conditions.
+He turned to steel as a better option, and Wexler’s efforts to find a better material led to a decision that made its mark on Mid Century Modern architecture.

 The integrity of his structures was something that Donald Wexler ensured with all his projects.
-Although his houses were technically considered prefab they are extremely sturdy and can withstand the harsh desert climate.
-Wexler was quoted as saying, “The steel houses will never come down unless someone bulldozes them.”
-Aren’t we all lucky he made the choices he made?
+Although his houses were prefabricated, they were built to be extremely sturdy and withstand the harsh desert climate.
+“The steel houses will never come down unless someone bulldozes them,” said Wexler.

 Wexler’s steel homes are steeped in curb appeal and a ‘cool-factor.’
 His homes were typically one-story and had an effortless, streamlined look.
 The combination of steel, glass and rock he used was characteristic of other desert modern design, like Albert Frey’s Frey House II.